 This seems to be a northern European classic song, but I love Baadsvik's explanation of the words to the song -

-... when a young man goes out on the town, planning to pick up the girl he's in love with, and how those things gradually deteriorate until all that's left is to go home to Mummy for tea and sympathy.
+... when a young man goes out on the town, planning to pick up the girl he's in love with, and how those things gradually deteriorate until all that's left is to go home to Mummy for tea and sympathy.3.
+The Wizard of Oz: Over the Rainbow (arr.
+E. Skomsvoll for tuba and strings)

 This was originally composed by Harold Arlen and sung by Judy Garland in the 1939 movie The Wizard of Oz.
 That song won an Academy Award and was also voted as the best song of the century by the Recording Industry Association of America.